valensupport/valensupport.github.io/pages/search_retrieve.md

 `[server]/solutions/[solution]/[submission]`

+Instead of being a single value, the solution for the query looks like this:

+`/scores/query/insureright`

-A sample search looks like this:
+That means a sample search looks like this:

 `https://insureright.valen.com/solutions/scores/query/insureright/scoring`